-The insurance company can make a decision about your claim and either off you a settlement or deny the claim based on various reasons.
+The insurance company can make a decision about your claim and either of you a settle or deny the claim based on various reasons.
 In many situations, it’s vital to have a lawyer on your side who can help you should you encounter a wrongful claim denial.
-If you receive a settlement, keep in mind that because of the laws in North Dakota, they only cover bodily injuries that you may sustain.
+If you receive a settlement, keep in mind that because of the laws in North Dakota, only cover bodily injuries that you may sustain.

 Filing a Lawsuit

 Should your insurance company wrongfully deny your claim and refuse the compensation you deserve, you have the legal right to work with an attorney to take additional legal action and file a lawsuit.
 In this situation, you want to make sure you have ample evidence to support your claim, meaning it’s vital to look for certain things at the scene of the accident, including: